History of Los Angeles: Early American era

-Plight of the Indians
+Plight of the Indigenous

 Los Angeles was incorporated as a U.S. city on April 4, 1850.
 Five months later, California was admitted into the Union.
-Although the Treaty of Guadalupe Hidalgo required the U.S. to grant citizenship to the Indians of former Mexican territories, it did not happen for another 80 years.
+Although the Treaty of Guadalupe Hidalgo required the U.S. to grant citizenship to the Native Americans of former Mexican territories, it did not happen for another 80 years.
 The Constitution of California deprived Indians of any protection under the law, considering them as non-persons.
-As a result, it was impossible to bring an Anglo to trial for killing an Indian or forcing Indians off their properties.
-Anglos concluded that the "quickest and best way to get rid of (their) troublesome presence was to kill them off, (and) this procedure was adopted as a standard for many years."
+As a result, it was impossible to bring a White to trial for killing an Indigenous or forcing Indigenous off their properties.
+Whites concluded that the "quickest and best way to get rid of (their) troublesome presence was to kill them off, (and) this procedure was adopted as a standard for many years."

-With the coming of the U.S. citizens, disease took a great toll among Indians.
-Self-employed Indians were not allowed to sleep over in the city.
+With the coming of the U.S. citizens, disease took a great toll among the Native Americans.
+Self-employed Natives were not allowed to sleep over in the city.
 They faced increasing competition for jobs as more Mexicans moved into the area and took over the labor force.
 Those who loitered or were drunk or unemployed were arrested and auctioned off as laborers to those who paid their fines.
 They were often paid for work with liquor, which only increased their problems.

 When New England author and Indian-rights activist Helen Hunt Jackson toured the Indian villages of Southern California in 1883, she was appalled by the racism of the Anglos living there.
 She wrote that they treated Indians worse than animals, hunted them for sport, robbed them of their farmlands, and brought them to the edge of extermination.
 While Indians were depicted by Whites as lazy and shiftless, she found most of them to be hard-working craftsmen and farmers.
 Jackson's tour inspired her to write her 1884 novel Ramona, which she hoped would give a human face to the atrocities and indignities suffered by the Indians in California, and it did.
 The novel was enormously successful, inspiring four movies and a yearly pageant in Hemet, California.
 Many of the Indian villages of Southern California survived because of her efforts, including Morongo, Cahuilla, Soboba, Temecula, Pechanga, and Warner Springs.

-Remarkably, the Tongva also survived. in 2006, the Los Angeles Times reported that there were 2,000 of them still living in Southern California.
+Remarkably, the Tongva also survived.
+In 2006, the Los Angeles Times reported that there were 2,000 of them still living in Southern California.
 Some were organizing to protect burial and cultural sites.
-Others were trying to win federal recognition as a tribe to operate a casino.
+Others were trying to obtain federal recognition as a tribe.